 (3-0-3).
 Adopts a systematic approach to training and development systems, focusing on the blend between theory and practice.
 Covers training in organizations, the training process, identifying learning needs and appropriate learning opportunities, designing and delivering training, the transfer of learning, reviewing and evaluating training activities, the management of transfers and promotions, the strategic development of leaders and managers, numerous developmental techniques, the learning organization and knowledge management.
 Studies the strategic management of training and development activities.
-Prerequisite: MBA 602.
+Restricted to MBA and MSA programs, excluding Pre-MBA students.